nbogie/split-wccc-20251119-p5-ts-global/readme.md

 ### Keen TODOs:

--   Draw grid of squares each one split level only, with random and significant shrinkage. bold look.
+-   Correct grid layout and make responsive to screen size.
 -   Try inset by shrinking corners to the intersection of the two inset lines parallel to their edges.
 -   Instead of unshrinking only the nearest, try all within a threshold of mouse
 -   Quads unshrink by colour, periodically? (or all quads with same colour as hovered-quad?)